PiN73/example-web-project/README.md

 ![](/screenshots/3.png)

-Width of notes is auto-adjusted to the size of the window, long words and long paragraphs breaks to new line
+Width of notes is auto-adjusted to the size of the window, long words and long paragraphs break to a new line

 ![](/screenshots/4.png)